jonasblanc/poker-table-recognition/README.md

   * For each color: Binary HSV thresholding
   * Intersection of binary masks between circle and color masks

+[Chips_preprocessing](./research%20notebooks/Chips_preprocessing.ipynb) can be used to compute the color cluster and to merge chips images into one which is convenient for finding color thresholds.

+In order to find the HSV threshold for the color of the chips (red, blue, green, black, white), we implemented an interface to be able to the see the effect of the thresholding directly on most of the chips.
+[Chips_colors_thresholds](./research%20notebooks/Chips_colors_thresholds.ipynb) can be used to launch the interface.

 <img src="https://user-images.githubusercontent.com/44334351/170963111-f93cfbbc-a710-4344-a953-7d02fb8b0a4f.png" width="800">
-In order to find the HSV threshold for the color of the chips (red, blue, green, black, white), we implemented an interface to be able to the see the effect of the thresholding directly on most of the chips.

 ## Results